Electrode-iOS/ELLog/README.md

 	* Add Shrubbery as a git submodule and check it out into modules/Shrubbery
 	* Add CocoaLumberjack as a git submodule and check it out into modules/CocoaLumberjack

+Add the project modules/Shrubbery/THGLog.xcodeproj to a "modules" group within your project.
+Do *not* add CocoaLumberJack to your project.